 The AlterG Anti-Gravity systems are used in physical and neurological rehabilitation and athletic training, both domestically and internationally.
-This transformative technology uses patented, NASA-derived DAP technology to reduce the effects of gravity and allow people to move in new ways with finely calibrated support and reduced pain.
+This transformative technology uses patented, NASA-derived DAP technology to reduce the effects of gravity and allow people to move with finely calibrated support and reduced pain.